seanconlon29/Tap-into-Your-Tastes/README.md

 ## Introduction

 This project was created through a culmination of the skills I have learned in the Data Science program at Flatiron School.
 Using datasets from the links provided I discovered a dataset containing breweries across the United States [Brewery Dataset Here](https://www.kaggle.com/code/stansilas/mapping-brewery-pubs-across-us-states/input) as well as a dataset containing over 1.5 million reviews of beers [Review Dataset Here](https://www.kaggle.com/datasets/thedevastator/1-5-million-beer-reviews-from-beer-advocate).
-I merged the two datasets together creating a beer dataframe.
-This was then used to create a beer recommender system using multiple machine learning models and filtering techniques.
+I merged the two datasets creating a beer data frame.
+This was then used to create a beer recommender system using multiple machine-learning models and filtering techniques.
 The resulting dataset withheld approximately 160,000 reviews.

 ## Business Problem

 Many breweries that open end up ultimately failing due to their lack of communication with their consumers.
 This is a large issue with most businesses that open and is the leading cause of 85% of businesses closing.
-Each brewery that opens should adapt their business to using a recommendation system to not only help the brewery decide which beers generate more business, but also provide users with some options and opportunities to try the assortment of beers types.
+Each brewery that opens should adapt its business to using a recommendation system to not only help the brewery decide which beers generate more business, but also provide users with some options and opportunities to try the assortment of beer types.

 <figure>
     <p align="center">